Amanda Lind

-Amanda Sofia Margareta Lind (born 2 August 1980) is a politician for the Swedish Green Party.
-She has been co-spokesperson of the Green Party since April 2024.
-From 2019 to 2021, she was the Minister for Culture and Democracy, with responsibility for sport and national minorities in the cabinet of Prime Minister Stefan Löfven.
+Amanda Sofia Margareta Lind (born 2 August 1980) is a Swedish politician and psychologist serving since 2024 as co-spokesperson of the Green Party.
+Between 2019 and 2021, she served as Minister for Culture and Democracy, with responsibility for sport and national minorities in the second Löfven cabinet.

 Early life and education

 From the age of three, Lind grew up in Luleå where her father Erik Hugo Johansson was a pastor and her mother Eva Bask Johansson was a pharmacist.
 Having studied at Umeå University, she received her master's degree in psychology in 2009.

 Career

-Lind became a member of Miljöpartiet de gröna, the Swedish Green Party, in 1999 and was a member of the Umeå municipal council from 2002 to 2004.
+Lind became a member of Miljöpartiet de gröna, the Swedish Green Party, in 1999, and was a member of the Umeå municipal council from 2002 to 2004.
 Lind worked as a child and adolescent psychologist for Västernorrland County council from 2009 to 2011.
 In 2010, she was appointed spokesperson for the Härnösand social affairs agency and in 2012 as spokesperson for Västernorrland.
 Between 2011 and 2014, she chaired the social affairs committee in the municipality of Härnösand with responsibility for cultural, environmental, planning and recreational issues.

 Lind was municipal councillor and first vice-chair of the municipal council in Härnösand from 2014 to 2018.
 She became the Green Party secretary in 2016, succeeding Anders Wallner.
 In January 2019, she became the Swedish Minister for Culture and Democracy, with responsibility also for sport and national minorities.
 In November 2021, when the Green Party left the government, she was succeeded as minister by Jeanette Gustafsdotter.
 On 28 April 2024, Lind was elected to as the co-spokesperson of the Green Party, succeeding Märta Stenevi.